tgranzow/overtime_app/README.md

 ## UI:
 - X Bootstrap -> formatting
-- Icons from font Awesome
+- x Icons from glyphicons
 - x Update the styles for forms

 ## Refactor TODOS:
-- Refactor user association integration test in post_spec
-- Refactor posts/form for admin user with status
+- x Refactor posts/form for admin user with status
-- fix post_spec rb:82 to use facto
-- Fix post_spec rb:52  to have correct user reference and not require update